 On October 18, 2022, as authorized by 16 Texas Administrative Code (TAC) § 25.361(k), and as directed by the Public Utility Commission of Texas (PUCT), the ERCOT Board of Directors (Board) established a pilot project to evaluate the participation of Aggregate Distributed Energy Resources (ADERs) in the ERCOT wholesale market (Pilot Project).
 An ADER is a Resource consisting of multiple Premises or devices connected at the distribution system level that has the ability in aggregate to respond to ERCOT Dispatch Instructions.
 As described by the Commissioner Memorandum filed on July 13, 2022, in Project No. 51603, the Pilot Project is intended to answer, “questions related to how ADERs can support reliability, enhance the wholesale market, incentivize investment, potentially reduce transmission and distribution investments, and support better load management during emergencies.”
 The “Phase 1” Governing Document laid out the framework for the first phase of the Pilot Project and envisioned a multi-phase Pilot Project in which future revisions to this Governing Document would establish the details for the additional phases, with lessons learned from the early phases considered when designing additional phases for the Pilot Project.
 These additional phases would be intended to create opportunity to expand overall participation while maintaining the reliable operation of the transmission and distribution grid.
 All materials regarding the Pilot Project have been filed in Project No. 53911.

 Participation in the Phase 1 of the Pilot Project began on August 22, 2023.
 On February 27, 2024, ERCOT staff filed a Phase 1 Report, as required by the Phase 1 Governing Document, in which ERCOT Staff and the ADER Task Force established in PUCT Project No. 53911 (Task Force) reviewed observations on Phase 1 and made recommendations to pursue in Phase 2.
+The Phase 2 Governing Document was approved by the ERCOT Board on February 27, 2024.
+On XXX, following the timeline established by the Phase 2 Governing Document, ERCOT prepared a recommendation on moving to a Phase 3 of the Pilot.
+On February 13, 2025, the Commission agreed with a recommendation from Commission Staff that the Task Force had achieved its initial objectives and should be dissolved, with the Pilot and related discussions moving to the ERCOT stakeholder process to engage the larger ERCOT market participant community on how best to move the Pilot forward.

-This Phase 2 Governing Document revises the Phase 1 Governing Document to incorporate changes The additional option to participate as an ADER using the non-Controllable Load Resource (NCLR) participation model.
-This allows aggregations of sites that cannot incrementally follow SCED basepoints to be eligible to provide Ancillary Services including ERCOT Contingency Reserve Service (ECRS) and Non-Spinning Reserve (Non-Spin).concerning Ancillary Service eligibility and telemetry validation procedures .
+This Phase 3 Governing Document revises the Phase 2 Governing Document to incorporate the following updates:

+The additional option to participate as an ADER using the non-Controllable Load Resource (NCLR) participation model.
+This allows aggregations of sites that cannot incrementally follow SCED basepoints to be eligible to provide Ancillary Services including ERCOT Contingency Reserve Service (ECRS) and Non-Spinning Reserve (Non-Spin).

+Additional clarification related to the process of reviewing Details of the Aggregation (DOTA) submissions and participation in ERCOT’s Emergency Response Service (ERS) program or Transmission and Distribution Utility (TDU) Commercial & Residential Load Management Programs.

+Updates and clarifications to the processes for Premise-level validations.

-Purpose of the Pilot Project Phase 2
+Purpose of the Pilot Project Phase 3

-Phase 2 of the Pilot Project is intended to make incremental improvements and account for early lessons learned from Phase 1.
+Phase 3 of the Pilot Project is intended to make additional improvements and account for lessons learned from Phases 1 and 2.
 As such, the general goals for this phase largely remain the same.
 The purpose of this phase of the Pilot Project is to:

 Assess the operational benefits and challenges of heterogeneous Distributed Energy Resource (DER) aggregations which are net generation or net load and address those challenges to allow meaningful use of DER aggregation.